Waded Cruzado: Academic career

-Cruzado was appointed assistant professor in the Department of Humanities at the University of Puerto Rico at Mayagüez (UPRM) in 1990.
-She was promoted to associate professor in 1994, and full professor in 1999.
+Cruzado was appointed assistant professor in the Department of Humanities at the University of Puerto Rico at Mayagüez (UPRM) in 1990, and in 1999, became a full professor.
 Former students later described her as a good teacher, and one called her "charming, witty, outgoing and eloquent."

 In 1993, just prior to her promotion to associate professor, Cruzado was named assistant dean for student affairs in the UPRM College of Arts and Sciences, a position she held until 1995.
 In 1997, she was elected and served a single term as the faculty representative on the UPRM Administrative Board.
 A year later, Cruzado was appointed the associate dean for academic affairs in the UPRM College of Arts and Sciences, but after serving only a few months she was appointed as dean.
 Cruzado left UPRM in 2003 to become dean of the College of Arts and Sciences at New Mexico State University (NMSU), where her fundraising secured donations to endow three professorships.
-Cruzado was a candidate for the position of provost at the University of Texas–Pan American in 2006 but withdrew her name from consideration after being named one of three finalists.

-On September 1, 2007, Cruzado was named executive vice president and provost of NMSU.
-She was one of three finalists in a nationwide search, and her provost's salary was initially $220,000 a year.
-Cruzado attributed her rapid rise in university administration to the skills she learned as a professor.
-"In the administrative positions I've held, I still use the skills and lessons I learned when I was teaching.
-These are not two different, incompatible functions: they both stem from a desire to serve others."
-As provost, Cruzado emphasized better integration of teaching, research, and community service and worked to provide more access to a college education for disadvantaged and low-income individuals.